ChameDalton/psrd-compendium/docs/project_notes.md

 Updated test_api to 0.7.4 to resolve conflict with flutter_test pinning (commit d517861).
 Updated meta to 1.16.0 to resolve conflict with flutter_test pinning (commit d517861).
 Updated material_color_utilities to 0.11.1 to resolve conflict with flutter_test pinning (commit d517861).
-Updated leak_tracker to 10.0.0 to resolve conflict with leak_tracker_testing: 3.0.1 (commit f3b9d87).
+Updated leak_tracker_testing to 2.0.3 to resolve conflict with leak_tracker_flutter_testing: 3.0.1 (commit 0c473584).
 Updated leak_tracker_flutter_testing to 3.0.1 to resolve conflict with leak_tracker: 10.0.0 (commit 400ebebc).
-Updated leak_tracker_testing to 2.0.3 to resolve conflict with leak_tracker_flutter_testing: 3.0.1 (commit 0c473584).
+Updated leak_tracker to 10.0.5 to resolve conflict with leak_tracker_flutter_testing: 3.0.1 (commit 5796744).

 Compilation Errors (commit 5129bb9):